Welcome to Randomization!

 Summary:

-This unit on randomization explores the critical role that randomization plays in experimental design, examining how proper randomization techniques can reduce bias and improve study validity.
-By understanding how to implement randomization correctly at every stage of research, students will learn essential strategies to design more rigorous, transparent, and reproducible studies.
-This unit is ideal for early-career researchers and advanced students who wish to strengthen their methodological skills and safeguard against experimental bias.
+This unit on confirmation bias explores the subtle yet powerful ways that our predisposition to privilege our prior beliefs can influence every stage of scientific research.
+By understanding how confirmation bias can distort experimental design, data collection, analysis, and interpretation, students will learn essential strategies to design more rigorous, transparent, and reproducible studies.
+This unit is ideal for early-career researchers and advanced students who wish to strengthen their critical thinking skills and safeguard against biased reasoning.

 Why use this unit:

-• Each lesson blends theoretical insights with practical activities, ensuring that learners not only recognize the importance of randomization but can also implement various randomization strategies in their work.
+- Each lesson blends theoretical insights with practical activities, ensuring that learners not only recognize bias but can also implement strategies to minimize its impact in their work.

-• Real-world examples and interactive activities encourage students to reflect on their own research practices and develop more robust experimental designs.
+- Real-world examples and interactive activities encourage students to reflect on their own decision-making processes and develop more robust research practices.

 Lesson summary: